2kushal979/bank-management-system-using-cpp/README.md

 # bank-management-system-using-cpp
-i designed a banking system using cpp
+I designed a banking system using cpp